SahaSG552/Woody/readme.md

 <div align="left">
 <img src="Images\CNC1.jpg" alt="Plugins Used"  width="100%"/>
 </div>
-Several instruments, each instrument could do several operations (one layer - one operation)
+In this project using several instruments, each instrument could do several operations (one layer - one operation)

 ## Testing in NC Corrector
  <div align="left">